KDE/threadweaver/docs/whymultithreading.md

 operation, which may or may not work sufficiently, but is at least sure to ruin all efforts of Separation of Concerns.
-Concerns can simply not be separated if the developer has to intermingle instructions with event handling where he does not even know about the kind of events that are processed.
+Concerns can simply not be separated if the developer has to intermingle instructions with event handling where the kind of events that are processed are not known in advance.

 Another approach is to use event-controlled asynchronous operations.
 This is sufficient in most cases, but still causes a number